nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ![Error no package installed](nx_asset://bc366077-1ebf-43e3-9ecf-b50a0bfa3b36 ?w=350,border=true)
 {{/callout}}

 Since version 1.2.12 of the local client install (available April 2021), there is a new cloud consumer item to add to your Nuxeo setup.
-If you have used the Connector before but still get an error message, it is likely that you don't have the additional cloud consumer redirect uri.
-Contact your Nuxeo Administrator to verify the they have updated the cloud consumer entry as described in the Installation section.
+If you have used the connector before but still get an error message, it is likely that you don't have the additional cloud consumer redirect URI.
+Contact your Nuxeo Administrator to verify that they have updated the cloud consumer entry as described in the Installation section.

-To logout, simply select **Log Out** from the Nuxeo Connector fly out menu.``
+To logout, simply select **Log Out** from the Nuxeo connector fly out menu.

 {{!--     ### NX_ASSET ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Nuxeo for Adobe CC /Adobe Connector Populated